 What does Frost Hardy Mean and why does it matter?

-Confusingly similar plants and plants in the same group can have different hardy ratings.
+Confusingly similar plants in the same group can have different hardy ratings.
 For example, some varieties of Lavender are more hardy than others, as are different types of Salvia.
 This means when buying a plant you need to check the label for information not just about the group, or genus, but also the variety.

 The original basic system of hardiness classification was to demonstrate the level of cold and frost the plant could withstand and was in widespread use until relatively recently.
 It was a simple *** rating.

 It isn't just the cold which takes its toll on plants, other factors such as rainfall, chilly winds, high levels of water.
-Pittosporum tenuifolium which initially survived for several years in my garden, in a sheltered spot, was classified as *** hardy under the old plant hardiness rating system, perished in a bad winter, because my garden was no just cold but wet as well.
-Under the 2013 scheme, Pittosporum would be classified as H3 showing a more tender nature.
-In a more protected spot or in a different garden the Pittosporum may have survived.
+A Pittosporum tenuifolium survived for several years in my garden, in a sheltered spot, and was classified as *** hardy under the old plant hardiness rating system.
+It perished in a bad winter, not just because of the cold, but the winter wet.
+Under the new 2013 scheme, Pittosporum would be classified as H3, showing a more tender nature.
+The current system introduced in 2013 and it takes into account more variables.

 Frost Hardy Rating